I'm 57 With $4.1 Million and Plan to Retire Abroad in a Few Years. Can I Stop Contributing to My 401(k)?

 Hitting stop on your savings means giving up benefits

-It’s one thing to retire on $4.1 million at 57 and another thing to stop funding a retirement account at 57.
 Although 57 isn’t such a young retirement age, it could mean having to stretch your nest egg further.
-But if you’re thinking of retiring in your 60s and are simply looking to stop funding your 401(k) during your last few years of working, that’s a different story — and a lot less risky.
+If you’re thinking of retiring in your 60s and are simply looking to stop funding your 401(k) during your last few years of working, that’s a different story — and a lot less risky.

-Still, Brett Bernstein, CEO and Co-founder at XML Financial Group, says it’s important to recognize that there’s really no such thing as having too large a 401(k) balance.
+Still, Brett Bernstein, CEO and co-founder at XML Financial Group, says it’s important to recognize that there’s really no such thing as having too large a 401(k) balance.

 “I believe one shouldn’t make a rash decision to pull the plug on contributions to a retirement plan based on their age or account value,” he says.
 “A well-thought-out, holistic financial plan should be created to determine if you need to continue contributing to a retirement plan to meet your retirement goals.”

-Aaron Cirksena, Founder & CEO of MDRN Capital, also cautions savers who have accumulated a lot of money at a certain point to consider the downside of halting retirement plan contributions.
+Aaron Cirksena, founder & CEO of MDRN Capital, also cautions savers who have accumulated a lot of money at a certain point to consider the downside of halting retirement plan contributions.

-“The real question is not ‘Can I stop?’ but ‘What do I lose if I do?’” he says.
+“The real question is not ‘Can I stop?’ but ‘What do I lose if I do?’ ” he says.
 “Every extra [401(k)] dollar stowed away lowers your taxable income today and keeps more of your money working for you.
 If your employer is still offering a match, that is basically free money you would be missing out on.”

-On the other hand, if you’re already 57 and are still planning to work a few more years, early withdrawal penalties may not be an issue.
+On the other hand, if you’re already 57 and are still planning to work a few more years, early withdrawal penalties might not be an issue.
 That makes the argument to continue funding a 401(k) at least up to the point of your employer match.

 Retiring abroad changes things — for better and worse